 I’m not an Auckland native.
 I grew up in the Bay of Plenty, in Rotorua and Katikati.
 For me, culturally speaking, Christmas was watching Scrooged on TV and that was it.
 From reports on TV news I had a vague idea that Aucklanders worshipped a gigantic Santa strapped to a building.
 But that was Auckland; it was far away and seemed like a different country.
 I might as well have been watching reports about Lilliput or Toytown.

-It’s been almost twenty years since I moved to Auckland and it’s been a slow education in all things Santa.
+It’s been almost 20 years since I moved to Auckland and it’s been a slow education in all things Santa.
 I used to live off Queen Street so suddenly Santa was on my doorstep, so to speak, festive joy emanating from his huge face like the Ark of the Covenant.
 And it took me along time to understand that the giant Santa is Auckland’s Ark; a symbol of a higher power rolled out every year to thousands and thousands of believers.

 She was adamant that Aucklanders were under some kind of magical yuletide spell, not only about Santa but about everything we cherished about Auckland.
 “Anyone out of Auckland can see how bad it is, but you guys don’t get far enough away to actually go ‘why have we got that Sky Tower?’”